Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |
 | `PROXY_BUNDLE_PATH`                        | Path to the JSS SPA app's `server.bundle.js`.
 Default can be seen in [config.js](./config.js) file.                                                                                                                    |
 | `PROXY_PORT`                              | Optional.
 Port which will be used when start sample.
 Default can be seen in [config.js](./config.js) file.                                                             |
 | `DEBUG`                  | Optional.
 Debug level for the proxy.
-Set the DEBUG environment variable to 'sitecore-jss:*,proxy*,http-proxy-middleware*' to see all logs.
+Set the DEBUG environment variable to 'sitecore-jss:*,proxy*,http-proxy-middleware*, 'sitecore-jss:layout','sitecore-jss:personalize' to see all logs.

 ## Pre-requisites

 1. SPA sample supports XM Cloud out of the box.

-2. Build your SPA app bundle with `jss build`.
+2. Build your SPA app bundle with `jss build` or `npm run build`.
 The build output should be placed in the `dist` folder.            |

 ## Build & run